policy workers compensation modified Mon Feb 20 2023 15:31:48 GMT-0500 (Eastern Standard Time)

 - The UofL Workers' Compensation carrier will mail to the injured/ill employee a Designated Physician Form (Form 113) and the Medical Waiver and Consent Form.
 The two forms should be completed and returned to the Workers' Compensation carrier within 10 days of receiving the forms.

 - It is the supervisor's responsibility to immediately complete, sign, and forward forms to Risk Management.
-If possible, please fax forms to 502-852-0740.
-Note: Employees should not complete or sign their own First Report of Injury IA-1 Form.
+See the Risk Management website for submission process.

 - It is the supervisor's responsibility to keep Risk Management informed of the work status of their injured employee(s) by using the WCF-1 Form.

 Vice President for Risk, Audit, and Compliance